proochster/shortcode/Readme.md

     shortcode
     ```

-3. When ready subimt a pull request to the `dev` branch (`https://github.com/proochster/shortcode/tree/dev`).
+3. When ready submit a pull request to the `dev` branch (`https://github.com/proochster/shortcode/tree/dev`).

 # Creating a new collection